Brian Anderson Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 25th-ranked team ERA across all league pitching staffs (4.65).
+- The Mets have the 25th-ranked team ERA among all MLB pitching staffs (4.62).

-- The Mets give up the fifth-most home runs in baseball (106 total, 1.4 per game).
+- Mets pitchers combine to give up the fifth-most home runs in baseball (107 total, 1.4 per game).

-- Verlander gets the start for the Mets, his 10th of the season.
-He is 2-4 with a 4.50 ERA and 44 strikeouts in 52 2/3 innings pitched.
+- Peterson will start for the Mets, his first of the season.

-- The righty last pitched on Wednesday against the Houston Astros, when he tossed seven innings, allowing four earned runs while giving up eight hits.

-- The 40-year-old has put up a 4.50 ERA and 7.6 strikeouts per nine innings in nine games this season, while giving up a batting average of .250 to his opponents.
+- It's the first appearance this season for the 27-year-old lefty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.